 Social class plays a role in both career success and team performance.
 As organizations look to build a more equitable workplace, Goizueta Professor Andrea Dittmann joins to examine varying values in different social class contexts, intersectional identities, and how to remove barriers faced by people of working-class backgrounds.

-, Assistant Professor of Organization and Management at Emory University’s Goizueta Business School, joined The Goizueta Effect Podcast
+, Assistant Professor of Organization & Management at Emory University’s Goizueta Business School, joined The Goizueta Effect Podcast

 to discuss the role that social class plays in both career success and team performance, and how to build a more equitable workplace.
 Her work has been featured in the Harvard Business Review

 , and Journal of Personality and Social Psychology.
 Defining Social Class and Its Impact on Business

 Social class depends on the context that people grew up in: blue-collar environment or white-collar environment, especially in the United States.
 In blue-collar environments, people tend to have less than a college degree, lower incomes, and blue-collar type jobs – this is the bottom half of the social class.
 Whereas in middle and upper-class contexts, people tend to be college-educated, have higher incomes, and white-collar jobs.

 In recent years, employers have started to incorporate gender, race, and other identities into their diversity strategies.
 However, the social class context that people are raised has largely been ignored.
 Social class contexts shape an individual’s values and outlook on life and these differences persist enduringly across the lifespan, from college to the workplace.
 While this is not as visible as race or gender, that doesn't mean that it's any less important.